lqycrystal/qingyuli.github.io/_pages/about.md

 This is Qingyu Li's personal homepage.
 Please also refer to [my homepage in Technical University of Munich](https://www.asg.ed.tum.de/sipeo/team/qingyu-li/).

 ## A short introduction
-I am a Research Associate in the chair of [Data Science in Earth Observation, Technical University of Munich](https://www.asg.ed.tum.de/sipeo/home/) working in the field of remote sensing.
-I submitted my Ph.D. thesis in June, 2022, and the topic is “Deep Learning for Building Footrpint Generation from Optical Imagery”.
+I am a Postdoctoral Researcher in the chair of [Data Science in Earth Observation, Technical University of Munich](https://www.asg.ed.tum.de/sipeo/home/) working in the field of remote sensing.
+I received my Ph.D. from Technical University of Munich.
+The topic of my dissertation is “Deep Learning for Building Footrpint Generation from Optical Imagery”.
 I received my Bachelor degree in Remote Sensing Science and Technology from Wuhan University, China; I obtained my double Master Degree, which are (1) ESPACE, Technical University of Munich, Germany and (2) Photogrammetry and remote sensing, Wuhan University, China.

 <b>Research Interests:</b>
 * Remote sensing image understanding